 Nobody opts to go into the cathedral.
 I think they are too excited to go into Montmartre and have their portrait done.
 We turn the corner and there are artist filling the square.
 Some offering portraits, others selling landscapes and other various works of art.
 I loved rambling through and see the different works.

 After looking at all the choices and checking out the artist’s work, the students picked who they wanted to draw their portrait.
 Once a price was haggled over, they took their place for the sitting.
 A few of the drawings looked like the student, and others, kinda.
-There is all level of artist here and it was as much fun to have the portrait done as it was to have a finished project.
+The

 I wish I could post a picture of the scene but there were several signs around forbidding photography.
 I don't blame the artists.
 They work hard and should be be compensated for their paintings.
 As an author, I am very sensitive to the whole issue of copywrite and to me, those paintings are no different than a book.